CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * The management level must demonstrate to all employees that the security policy is borne and enforced by them.
 Likewise, there must be lead statements for success review.
 * The organizational structure established for the implementation of the security process must be described.
 ** Announcement of the information security guideline ** Safety measures and organizational regulations are only followed by all employees if they recognize their purpose.
 The security policy must therefore be published in order to document the strategy of responsible management.
 This should be done so that the importance of information security becomes clear.
 It is important that all employees know and understand the contents of the security policy.
 New staff should be made aware of the information security guideline before they can access business-related information.
 If all employees have to confirm the knowledge of the security guideline in writing, their importance is underlined.
 In general, the information security guideline should be kept general enough to appeal to all employees in the different organizational areas of an institution.
 However, it is also possible to supplement the security guideline for specific applications or areas within an institution with content that is relevant only to a limited group of persons or that is confidential.
-It is advisable to move these sections to an annex to the guideline so that it can respond more flexibly and in a timely manner to necessary changes without having to adapt the general part of the guideline.
+It is advisable to translate these sections into an annex to the guideline in order to be able to react more flexibly and promptly to necessary changes without having to adapt the general part of the guideline.
 If necessary, the system may be separately marked as confidential and specially protected.

 ** Security Guideline Update **